 - 1. Be at least 16 years of age. - 2.
-Placement test score equivalent to ENG 047 or higher. - 3.
+Must meet college-level Multiple Measures placement in English. - 3.
 A fingerprint background check prior to beginning the program and a PPD 2-step test for TB prior to clinical rotation.